The Problem With Most Salon Websites

 Your services page is where decisions get made.
 It needs:

-• Clear service names and descriptions
+- Clear service names and descriptions

-• A booking CTA at the bottom of every service
+- Booking CTA at the bottom of every service

-Trust Signals That Convert
+Trust Signals That Actually Convert

-• Credentials, certifications, and years of experience
+- Credentials, certifications, and years of specific experience

 The Eloraé Nails Standard